nitad54448/Patterson/README.md

 ## About This Tool

 This 2D crystal structure, diffraction pattern, and Patterson function simulator was developed by NitaD, Univ.
 Paris-Saclay (ver 11 oct 2025).
+This documentation was created by an AI assistant on 20 oct 2025.

 </section>